-Acute appendicitis is the most common cause of an acute abdomen during pregnancy.
+Acute appendicitis is the most common cause of an abdominal pain in pregnancy.
 Urinary tract infection (UTI) or stones and cholecystitis are also relatively common.

-The following section lists the more likely causes of abdominal pain during pregnancy.
-For a more extensive list of non-pregnancy-related causes, see separate Abdominal Pain article.
+The following section lists the more likely causes of abdominal pain in pregnancy.
+For a more extensive list of non-pregnancy-related causes, see the separate Abdominal Pain article.

 - Labour pain - premature labour or term.